WealthInnovationsCA/WealthInnovationsCA-Hugo/content/about/index.md

 <!--more-->
 <p class="lead">
-Wealth Innovations Inc is an independent financial services and wealth management firm.
+**Wealth Innovations Inc** is an independent financial services and wealth management firm.
 We are a team of professionals dedicated to developing and providing advanced wealth, retirement, and estate planning solutions for higher net-worth Canadians, business owners and/or professionals.
 Our corporate philosophy is one of wealth protection and estate preservation.
 </p>

 ### Our Principles
 Our principles reflect the highest ethical and professional standards.
-We couple this with outstanding personalized customer service — to help you define your tomorrows...and set your course for the future.
+We couple this with outstanding personalized customer service — to help you define all of your tomorrows...and set your course for the future.

 ### Our Focus
 Our focus is on integrating and coordinating all aspects of your financial planning.